-A young British clerk in a gloomy North Country undertaker's office, Billy is bombarded daily by the propaganda of the media that all things are for the asking.
-This transparently false doctrine, coupled with the humdrum job and his wild imagination, leads him on frequent flights to "Ambrosia," a mythical kingdom where he is crowned king, general, lover or any idealized hero the real situation of the moment makes him desire.
+Billy (Tom Courtenay), a young British clerk in a gloomy North Country undertaker's office, is bombarded daily by the propaganda of the media that all things are for the asking.
+This transparently-false doctrine, coupled with the humdrum job and his wild imagination, leads him on frequent flights to "Ambrosia", a mythical kingdom where he is crowned King, General, lover, or any idealized hero the real situation of the moment makes him desire.
 His vacillating commitment and post-adolescent immaturity have created situations which make Ambrosia all the more attractive.
-He's succeeded in becoming engaged to two different girls, simultaneously, while in love with a third, Liz.
+He's succeeded in becoming engaged to two different girls simultaneously, while in love with a third, Liz (Julie Christie).
 He's in hot water with his employer, having spent a rather large sum of postage money on his personal frivolities.
-And last, but not least, his dream of becoming a highly-paid, famous scriptwriter in London seems doomed to failure.
-The only person in his life capable of bringing him down to earth is Liz, and she's ...Written by
+Last but not least, his dream of becoming a highly-paid, famous scriptwriter in London seems doomed.
+The only person in his life capable of bringing him down to Earth is Liz, and she's ...Written by

 55 of 60 people found this review helpful.

 Was this review helpful to you?